MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

    ![Import button](media/holographic-anchor-import-button.PNG "Import button")

 4. Drag the 3D model from the **3D parts** tab to the **Assign holographic anchor** box.
 The 3D model is assigned as the holographic anchor for the guide.
-When you've finished, select **Next** to move to the next step.
+When you're finished, select **Next** to move to the next step.

    ![Assign holographic anchor box](media/holographic-anchor-drag-model.PNG "Assign holographic anchor box")